catalogfi/indexer/README.md

 ```

 The modular architecture allows for separate development and testing of different components.
 It promotes code reusability and maintainability, enabling easy addition of new RPC methods, efficient syncing with other Bitcoin nodes, and scalable handling of RPC requests.

+## Pending Tasks

+- [ ] Replacae SQL usage with MongoDB for improved syncing and querying speeds.
+- [ ] Add support for other Bitcoin-like chains such as Dogecoin.

 ## Contributing